 Rhinoplasty Surgical Process

 The following is an example of the typical schedule involved with a revision rhinoplasty with Dr. Frankel.
-Of course all cases are different and therefore this may not be the case for every surgery… is merely a guideline.
+Of course all cases are different and therefore this may not be the case for every surgery.

 Prior to surgery some lab work will be requested and possibly a letter of medical clearance from your internist.
 Two weeks before the scheduled date it is important to avoid taking certain medications, vitamins and herbs that may cause you to bleed more than normal; a list of what to avoid will be given to you by our office.